-Lean project management is a practice that focuses on removing the bottleneck in the production process to accelerate growth and productivity but can be beneficial to any project.
+Lean is a systematic method for waste minimization.
+Lean project management is a practice that focuses on removing the bottleneck in the project planning and execution process to accelerate productivity, which can be beneficial to any project.
 This type of project management eliminates waste, which is anything that doesn’t add value for the customer.
 Waste can come from several sources including waste within a manufacturing system, problems that require costly fixes and resource allocation issues.
 Lean project management addresses these issues to get the project done quickly, cheaply and effectively.
 Whether you think of lean project management as something that stems from traditional project management or Six Sigma, the core principles remain the same.

 Keeping Team Members in the Loop